JakeWharton/SaveArchived4Pocket/README.md

 This app shortens the process to simply sharing to SA4P.
 The app takes care of adding it to Pocket and then performing the archive.

 Is it overkill?
 Yes.
-But I've done the manual dance over one hundreds times and I'm done with it.
+But I've done the manual dance over one hundred times and I'm done with it.

 ## Install